ythuang0522/MateReads/README.md

 -t : the threads to be used.

--p : the prefix of FM-index file.
+-p : the prefix of FM-index of paired-end reads.

 -k : the kmer size for trimming kmer.